Are RVs Considered Mobile Homes?

 For this article, I’m going to assume that the RV you are considering living in was built after 1976.
 Manufactured homes have to comply with federal regulations to design, construct, and install mobile homes.
 These regulations assure quality, durability, safety, and affordability.
 They also ensure that electrical wiring, plumbing, and HVAC systems in each home are held to the same standards.

-Manufactured homes are homes.
+Manufactured homes are homes, and in the same category as site-built homes.

 They have living rooms, full kitchens, bathrooms, and separate bedrooms, just like a house made from wood or brick.
 They are cheaper than a house but are still required to be safe to live in full-time.
 They are engineered for wind safety, energy-efficient, and secured to the ground by steel anchors.